Design TeamRobin Monotti Graziadei, Fannar Haraldsson

 Main ContractorIgor Shutkin

-From the architect.
+Text description provided by the architects.
 London based Robin Monotti Architects completed ‘Yacht House’ in September 2012.
 The 875 sq m contemporary building creates an outstanding feature on the Crimean shoreline.
 It houses four rental apartments arranged around tall yacht storage at ground level, and connected by a staircase tower.
 The apartments provide spectacular views across the sea and the mountains, and a direct and immediate connection to the coastal environment that surrounds them.

 In 2011 Robin Monotti’s Ukranian client acquired the site which lies within the Foros Shore resort owned by the Donetsk Steel Group.
 With a Mediterranean-like climate and dramatic scenery, the Crimea is known as the Russian Riviera.
 Foros is located at the southernmost tip of the Crimea, along the most sought after 30 km band of coastline in the Ukraine.
 Because of its enduring popularity, the area has a rich political and architectural heritage.
 Neighbours include the dachas of former USSR president Gorbachev and current Ukrainian president Yanukovich, and close by are magnificent palaces and churches from the Tsarist era.